HotPocketHPE/mhguide/README.md

 | Bow | Guild |
 | Light Bowgun | Guild |
 | Heavy Bowgun | Guild |

+In addition, I recommend avoiding these Arts, as they are often used as repeatable get-out-of-jail-free cards that diminish the importance of positioning and commitment.

+* Absolute Evasion
+* Absolute Readiness
+* Round Force

+That being said, all Styles and Arts can be used skillfully!
+Watching speedruns will confirm this. **As long as you're aware that you're not getting the traditional MH experience, then use whatever you want!**

 # Basics of Dealing Damage